 I added one string of battery operated mini lights for some twinkle – intertwining it throughout the entire centerpiece.
 Hide the battery box under the centerpiece so that it’s less noticeable.

-Next I added 7 fresh orchard pears for a fall harvest touch!
+Next I added 7 fresh pears for a fall harvest touch!
+Buy ones that are not ripe so they last longer!
 Place the fruit in the centerpiece so that some are facing up and some are upside down to add interest.

-Then I went into my flower garden and herb garden and I added clippings of fresh rosemary, euonymus branches and oak leaves from our backyard.
+Then I went into my flower garden and herb garden and I added clippings of fresh rosemary (smells amazing!), euonymus branches and oak leaves from our backyard.
+Use whatever fresh greens you have or buy from your grocery store.

 Just place them randomly in the centerpiece at different angles, some pointing up, some pointing horizontally and some pointing at angles up and down.